191Anki/docs/011-summer-plan-final.md

 ## Timeline
 <b>SUMMER</b><br>
 Touch Ups: Jazmynn, Wilbur | New Features: Dillon, Vamsi | Floater: Kyla<br>
-Research means "trying to implement as best as we can"; Research tasks ARE NOT gauranteed to be finished; these tasks are more "trial" tests and runs so that we can hit the ground running in the Fall
+Research hese tasks are not gauranteed to be finished.
+They are more "trials" so that we can hit the ground running in the Fall
 + <b>[1] 6/15-6/21:</b><br>
 [TU] Learn and get familiar with current build of the website<br>
 [NF] Implement moderator user accounts<br>